TheToyBeast/ECM-Checklist/README.md

 # ECM Checklist Plugin for WordPress

-The WP Checklist Plugin developed by Cristian Ibanez for East Coast Marketing enables WordPress users to create and manage custom checklists with a dedicated post type.
+The WP Checklist Plugin developed by Cristian Ibanez for East Coast Marketers enables WordPress users to create and manage custom checklists with a dedicated post type.
 It features comprehensive functionality for handling items in the checklist including creating, updating, and managing products within a checklist.

 ## Features